muxcmux/besedka/README.md

 * Free, open, no ads, no tracking, no bullshit
 * Markdown
 * Moderation
-* No social logins, No user registration, confirmation, etc.
+* No social logins, No user registration, confirmation emails, etc.
 * Integrate your existing users or allow anonymous commenting
 * [Web push](https://developer.mozilla.org/en-US/docs/Web/API/Push_API) notifications
 * Honeypot for trapping bots
 * Multiple configurations per domain
-* Customisable - change the theme or use your own CSS
+* Themes 🎨 (or use your own CSS)

 ### ⚡️ Quickstart